puppetlabs/puppet-docs/source/hiera/1/command_line.markdown

 ## Fact Sources

 When used from Puppet, Hiera automatically receives all of the facts it needs.
 On the command line, you'll need to manually pass it those facts.

+> **Note:** When Puppet is doing Hiera lookups, you can use `::variable` to refer to the top-scope value of a variable.
+However, this doesn't work when manually supplying facts to Hiera; you'll need to change your interpolations to use the unqualified names of variables, or somehow munge the facts you're passing.

 You'll typically run the Hiera command line tool on your puppet master node, where it will expect the facts to be either: